PassportNew Zealand

 • Confidence: baseline

-• Last reviewed: April 14, 2026
+• Last reviewed: May 11, 2026

-Check the official local rules
+Check current official rules

-These routes have a similar delivery path, which helps when the real question is portal upload versus print handling.
+These profiles have a similar submission path, which helps when the real question is portal upload versus print handling.

-Compare other New Zealand routes
+Compare other New Zealand profiles

-Compare passport photo routes
+Compare passport photo profiles

 Use these to compare how the same document family changes across countries, sizes, and technical constraints.